28 MAY 2023

 Prior to The Mountbatten's move to India, Edwina had characteristically planned meticulously the packing of items such as crockery, linen and of course her jewellery.
 For Mountbatten's official Swearing-In Ceremony, Edwina chose to wear her diamond tiara dating from circa 1910, which had been a gift from Mountbatten.
 The tiara was subsequently inherited by Pamela (Edwina & Mountbatten's youngest daughter), but she was compelled to sell it at auction in 2002 to a private unknown buyer.

-As Vicereine, Edwina was awarded in 1947 the Imperial Order of the Crown of India (CI) - a British order of which Queen Elizabeth II (1926(1952- ) is the very last surviving recipient.
-She was also appointed a Dame Grand Cross of the Order of the British Empire (GBE).
+On 21st February 1947, Edwina was awarded in 1947 the Imperial Order of the Crown of India (CI) - a British order only given to women, of which Queen Elizabeth II (1926(1952-2022) was the very last surviving recipient.
+However in the 1948 New Year's Honours List, she was promoted to be a Dame Grand Cross of the Order of the British Empire (GBE).
 Unlike her husband, Edwina thought that titles, medals and honours were a bore, however she was proud of the service they honoured.

 at the Viceregal Lodge, Simla